 Meanwhile, Tom’s deteriorating relationship with his hip artist wife drifts from planning a pregnancy to something more damaged and tenuous.
 Tom’s character starts to show behind his buttoned-down persona.

-Gordon (“Handsome Harry”) doesn’t hide her or her character’s cards well enough for all the possibilities to present themselves, and be verfiied or eliminated.
+Director Gordon (“Handsome Harry”) doesn’t hide her or her character’s cards well enough for all the possibilities to present themselves, and be verified or eliminated.
 Charles is stolidly in character throughout, always suggesting something Tom must be hiding, the under-used Stiles has too little to play.
-But Jogia (“Twisted” and TV’s “Victorious,” believe-it-or-not) has layer of charm, sex appeal and menace in this role.
+But Jogia (“Twisted” and TV’s “Victorious,” believe-it-or-not) has layers of charm, sex appeal and menace in this role.